Ludwig Mestler: Collectors

 Private collectors of Ludwig Mestler's work as recorded in his journals between 1954 through 1958.

-Francis Henry Taylor, Director of the Metropolitan Museum of Art 1940-1955.
+Francis Henry Taylor, Director of the Metropolitan Museum of Art 1940–1955.

 Dr. Phil Fritz Eisenberger (graduate art historian) of Vienna purchased about 20 watercolors painted in Austria between the years 1934 through 1937 directly from the artist.

 Perry B. Cott, chief curator of the National Gallery of Art Washington DC.

 Professor.
 Victor Polatschek, first clarinetist of the Boston Symphony Orchestra and formerly a member of the Vienna Philharmonic.

-Paul J. Sachs (1878-1965), Professor of Fine Arts at Harvard and associate director of the Fogg Art Museum.
+Paul J. Sachs (1878–1965), Professor of Fine Arts at Harvard and associate director of the Fogg Art Museum.

 Professor Dr. Eric Voegelin (1901-1985 Born in Cologne, Germany), studied at the University of Vienna, where he became a professor of political science in the Faculty of Law.
 In 1938, he and his wife, fleeing Hitler, immigrated to the United States.
 They became American citizens in 1944.
-Voegelin spent much of his career at Louisiana State University, the University of Munich, and the Hoover Institution at Stanford University.
+Voegelin spent much of his career at Louisiana State University, the Ludwig-Maximilians-Universität München, and the Hoover Institution at Stanford University.

 Henry L. Seaver, Professor of the department of Architecture, Harvard, Cambridge MA.
 Art Historian.

 Frederick B. Deknatel was a member of Harvard's Department of Fine Arts for 40 years.

 Laura M. Huntsinger, Author of "Harvard Portraits".

 Lee M. Friedman, Author of "Three centuries of American Jewish history in Massachusetts".